 When Styx Struggled to Find Themselves on ‘Man of Miracles’

-Styx managed to release Man of Miracles, their fourth album, while still searching for an identity.
-The distinctly bipolar material on this album, released Nov.
+Styx managed to put out Man of Miracles, their fourth album, while still searching for an identity.
+The distinctly bipolar material on this record, released Nov.
 8, 1974, didn't help.

 As with their first three albums, Man of Miracles languished in record stores while their modestly funded independent label Woden Nickel struggled to get some traction for the group.
 Styx was relatively successful as a touring proposition across the upper Midwest, but only 1973's Styx II has managed to go gold – even all of these years later.
 The disjointed Man of Miracles, meanwhile, couldn't even crack the Top 150.

 On the one hand, the album came off like a boisterous, even at times Stones-influenced blast of uncomplicated rock and roll, based on the joint-composed, party-ready tracks "Rock & Roll Feeling" and "Havin' a Ball" by James "JY" Young and John Curulewski.
 The same goes for later entries including "A Man Like Me" and "Southern Woman," and a like-styled cover of the Knickerbockers’ mid-‘60s hit "Lies."
 (Note: Different editions of Man of Miracles swapped out "Lies" for the single "Best Thing," and later an unreleased outtake suitably named "Unfinished Song.")

 On the other hand, Man of Miracles indulged in far more ambitious art-rock pretensions, chiefly spearheaded by Dennis DeYoung.
 Those included the ethereal (and rather lyrically befuddling) "Golden Lark," the elaborate, two-part "Song for Suzanne," a mysterious highlight named "Evil Eyes" and another challenging, if undoubtedly anthemic number called "Christopher, Mr. Christopher."